openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2023/01/23

+* Hands-on workshop - details coming soon

 ### 2022/12/07

-* Nodes math-alderaan-c[01-04] are with the vendor for repairs.
+* Nodes math-alderaan-c[01-04] are with the vendor for repair.

 ### 2022/12/06